alissa-huskey/python-class/_sources/lessons/expressions.md

 Expressions
 ===========

-An *expression* is a unit of code that can be solved to a single value.
+An {term}`expression` is a unit of code that can be solved to a single value.

-This process is called *evaluating* the expression.
+This process is called {term}`evaluating` the expression.

 Take the following simple expression that resolves to `30`.